bedrock-gophers/unsafe/README.md

 ## Examples

-You may write a network packet directly to a player via the use of `unsafeutils.WritePacket`
+You may write a network packet directly to a player via the use of `unsafe.WritePacket`

 ```go
 unsafe.WritePacket(p, packet.SetActorData{